 For example, if you wanted to travel on Cross Country Trains from Station A to Station D, you would expect to buy a ticket direct from A to D. However, you may find it a lot cheaper to buy a ticket from A to B, and another from B to C and still another from C to D for a cheaper combined train ticket price.
 This is especially true when not all sectors of your journey are during peak time.

 So, by buying several tickets that in combination make up your whole Cross Country Trains route, you could massively reduce your travel cost and you will still travel on the same Cross Country train, at the same time and most probably in the same seat but pay a lot less by using split tickets.
 This is what split ticketing on Cross Country Trains is all about.

-Covering around 1,400 miles and calling at over 100 stations from Aberdeen to Penzance, CrossCountry Trains is the most extensive rail network in the UK.
+Covering around 1,400 miles and calling at over 100 stations from Aberdeen to Penzance, Cross Country Trains is the most extensive rail network in the UK.
 Their principal routes on which you may travel using split train tickets are:

+Cross country Trains offers two reservable bike spaces, and non-reserved spaces will be allocated on a first-come, first-served basis.
 Passengers with bikes are advised to make a free bike reservation before they travel.
-CrossCountry Trains offers two reservable bike spaces, and non-reserved spaces will be allocated on a first-come, first-served basis.